IPL mega auction: James Anderson among 37 England players shortlisted but no Jofra Archer

 The youngest player in the auction is 13-year-old Vaibhav Suryavanshi, a left-handed batter who has already made five first-class appearances and figured in two youth Test matches for India A.

-A total of 46 players were retained by the 10 teams earlier this autumn but none of them English, with England white-ball captain Buttler released after seven seasons with Rajasthan Royals.
+Forty-six players were retained by the 10 squads earlier this autumn but none of them English, with Buttler released after seven seasons with Rajasthan Royals.

-The IPL have not yet announced when the 2025 season will take place, although it ran from March 22 to May 26 this year.
+It has not yet been yet announced when the 2025 season will take place, although the competition ran from March 22 to May 26 this year.

 England-qualified players in IPL 2025 auction: Jos Buttler, Liam Livingstone, Harry Brook, Jonny Bairstow, Phil Salt, Sam Curran, Adil Rashid, Tom Kohler-Cadmore, Ben Duckett, James Vince, Moeen Ali, Will Jacks, Tom Banton, Sam Billings, Jordan Cox, Gus Atkinson, Tom Curran, Ollie Pope, Richard Gleeson, Reece Topley, Luke Wood, Leus du Plooy, Michael Pepper, Jacob Bethell, Brydon Carse, Dan Mousley, Jamie Overton, Olly Stone, Dan Worrall, Matthew Potts, John Turner, Dan Lawrence, James Anderson, Chris Jordan, Tymal Mills, David Payne, Benny Howell.